Twisted Metal (TV series): Filming

 The first season began principal photography in May 2022 in New Orleans and wrapped that August.
 It had an estimated budget (before tax incentives) of $45 million.
 Shooting in New Orleans in the summer came with some challenges.
 Michael Jonathan Smith told NOLA.com in an interview, "We dealt with lightning delays, hurricane threats, extreme heat and cars that wouldn't do as they were told".

-Production for the second season moved to Toronto, Ontario.
-Filming began on July 17 and was originally scheduled to end on November 19, 2024, but later wrapped early on October 30.
+Production for the second season moved to Ontario, Canada.
+Filming began on July 17 and was originally scheduled to end on November 19, 2024, but instead wrapped early, on October 30.
 Shooting took place at Cambridge City Hall, which was turned into the city hall for "New San Francisco".
 In early September, scenes were shot at a former bakery across from the closed Delta Secondary School in Hamilton.

+Filming for the third season began in Toronto in June 2026, and concluded in August.

 Music

 The score was composed by Leo Birenberg and Zach Robinson, for which they drew heavily from 2000s nu-metal.
 Numerous 1990s and 2000s songs from various genres are also featured in the episodes.